rissh/TEDxMGMU/README.md

 # TEDxMGMU
 This repository is having all the codes used to create a sample website for TEDxMGMU.

-## Below is the heroku link for your reference
+## Below is the Website link for your reference

 [Live App](https://tedxmgmulittlemonster.netlify.app/)